virgiliud/wp-gpt-starter/README.md

 1. Download or clone the repository into your WordPress `plugins` directory.
 2. Navigate to your WordPress admin dashboard and go to the Plugins section.
-3. Locate 'WP GPT Starter Plugin' and activate it.
+3. Locate "WP GPT Starter Plugin" and activate it.

 ## Configuration